Scaling Cross-Embodiment World Models for Dexterous Manipulation: Method

 \subsection{Perception Module}

 The perception module performs state estimation for data collection and deployment.
-We use a multi-view camera setup~\cite{robopack, robocook, robocraft, tian2025uniclothdiff}.
-Cameras are placed at fixed positions around the scene so that each captures the interaction from a different viewpoint, ensuring comprehensive coverage.
+We use a multi-view camera setup following prior work~\cite{robopack, robocook, robocraft, tian2025uniclothdiff}.
+Cameras are placed at fixed positions around the scene for comprehensive viewpoint coverage.

-For real-world human data collection, we reconstruct hand meshes from the multi-view images using POEM-v2~\cite{poem-v2}, and sample particles with farthest point sampling (FPS).
-For object perception, we fuse multi-view point clouds, perform Poisson surface reconstruction to obtain a smooth surface~\cite{kazhdan2006poisson}, and apply FPS.
-In both cases, FPS allows us to obtain particles that preserve the full geometry of the meshes.
+For human data collection, we reconstruct hand meshes from multi-view images using POEM-v2~\cite{poem-v2} and sample particles with farthest point sampling (FPS).
+For deformable object perception, we fuse multi-view point clouds, perform Poisson surface reconstruction to obtain a smooth surface~\cite{kazhdan2006poisson}, and apply FPS.
+For rigid bodies, we estimate object poses using FoundationPose~\cite{foundationposewen2024} and sample surface particles via FPS.
+Background is excluded from the scene.

 During deployment, the robot's state is available from proprioception, and only object perception is required.
 We apply the same object perception procedure as in data collection.